dancer1325/kubernetes-website/content/en/docs/tasks/configure-pod-container/Configure a Pod to Use a ConfigMap/ConfigMapToPopulateAVolume/README.md

   * If you update the configMap's data & `kubectl apply -f configmap.yaml` & `kubectl exec -it pod-withadelay-updatingavolume -- cat /etc/config/app.properties`
     * if you are fast enough (< delay time) -> the change is not projected in the pod !!
     * if you leave a time (> delay time) -> the change is projected in the pod !!
+* If you update a configMap mounted in a volume's subpath -> there is a delay to project to the pod
+  * `kubectl apply -f configmap.yaml`
+  * `kubectl apply -f pod.yaml`
+  * `kubectl exec -it pod-withadelay-updatingavolume-subpath -- cat /etc/config/app.properties`
+  * If you update the configMap's data & `kubectl apply -f configmap.yaml` & `kubectl exec -it pod-withadelay-updatingavolume-subpath -- cat /etc/config/app.properties`
+    * Independently the time spent -> the change is not projected in the pod !!